-Ironbridge International Institute for Cultural Heritage (IIICH) is a focal point for cross-disciplinary research, postgraduate teaching and policy engagement based at the University of Birmingham with offices at Ironbridge Gorge; a World Heritage Site in Shropshire, UK.
+Ironbridge International Institute for Cultural Heritage (IIICH) is a focal point for cross-disciplinary research, postgraduate teaching and policy engagement.

-The IIICH is a unique partnership formed over thirty years ago between the University of Birmingham and the Ironbridge Gorge Museum Trust (IGMT) which manages the World Heritage Site.
-The IIICH and IGMT both share a commitment to quality research, innovative education, creativity and engagement with the international heritage sector and the wider public.
+IIICH is a partnership formed over 30 years ago between the University of Birmingham and the Ironbridge Gorge Museum Trust (IGMT) which manages the World Heritage Site and ten museums in Shropshire, UK.
+Both organisations share a commitment to quality research, innovative education, creativity and engagement with the international heritage sector and the wider public.

-Through our partnership with Trust the IIICH is able to offer:
+Through our partnership IIICH is able to offer:

 A living landscape for research, postgraduate education and knowledge exchange with opportunities to study and engage with, one the UK’s first designated World Heritage Sites